Share This Article

 Introduce them to different mindsets

-Kids are very smart when they understand something, they make sure to make it part of their actions.
+Kids are brilliant when they understand something, they make sure to make it part of their actions.
 A little clarity on things helps them stay on the right path.
 They are extremely curious beings.
 When we teach kids to have a Growth Mindset we must answer their questions.

 Be a role model for them

-Like all other lessons when you teach kids to have a Growth Mindset, first you should be practising it.
+Like all other lessons when you teach kids to have a Growth Mindset, first you should be practicing it.
 Our actions are the biggest teaching for the kids.
-They learn most of the time from our behaviours in different scenarios.
+They learn most of the time from our behaviors in different scenarios.
 If we react in a pessimistic way at different places the kid will automatically adopt it.
-The effort to develop a growth mindset in kids will also be harder as the kid would want to know that if it is that good then why they arent does not practise it.
+The effort to develop a growth mindset in kids will also be harder as the kid would want to know that if it is that good then why don’t do not practice it?
 In simple words, you can not encourage a growth mindset in your child if you do not believe in and practice it in your own life.

 Be real in front of the kids